James Waterworth

 James Waterworth (1806 in St Helens, Lancashire – 1876) was an English Catholic missionary priest.

 Life

 James Waterworth was educated at Stonyhurst College and went subsequently to Montrouge to enter the novitiate of the Society of Jesus, in which he did not long continue.
-Sent by Bishop John Milner to study for the priesthood at the English College, Rome, he there devoted himself to theology, and especially patrology, often working sixteen hours a day.
+He was sent by John Milner, the Vicar Apostolic of the Midland District to study for the priesthood at the English College, Rome.
+There Waterworth devoted himself to theology, and especially patrology, often working sixteen hours a day.
 At the end of his course he was recalled to Oscott, where he was ordained, and where he taught theology from 1830 to 1833.

-He then went to assist Rev. J. Yver at Newark, where he spent over forty years as a missionary priest, still continuing his studies of the Fathers.
+Waterworth then went to assist J. Yver at Newark, where he spent over forty years as a missionary priest, still continuing his studies of the Church Fathers.
 Within a year or two he was placed in sole charge of the mission.
 He was made canon of Nottingham in 1852, doctor of divinity in 1860, and provost of that diocese in 1861.